symphonyoss/clj-symphony/README.md

 ## Usage

-The functionality is provided by the `clj-symphpny.api` namespace.
+The functionality is provided by the `clj-symphony.api` namespace.

 Require it in the REPL: